semaphore-protocol/semaphore/docs/versioned_docs/version-V2/technical-reference/circuits.md

 **Private inputs:**

-- `identity_nullifier`: a random 32-byte value which the user should save,
+- `identityNullifier`: a random 32-byte value which the user should save,
-- `identity_trapdoor`: a random 32-byte value which the user should save,
+- `identityTrapdoor`: a random 32-byte value which the user should save,

 **Public inputs:**

-- `external_nullifier`: the 29-byte external nullifier - see above
+- `externalNullifier`: the 32-byte external nullifier.

 **Public outputs:**

-- `nullifiers_hash`: the hash of the identity nullifier, external nullifier, and Merkle path index (`identity_path_index`)
+- `nullifierHash`: the hash of the identity nullifier and the external nullifier.

 **Procedure:**

-The circuit hashes the given identity nullifier, external nullifier, and Merkle path index, and checks that it matches the given nullifiers hash.
+The circuit hashes the identity nullifier and the external nullifier.
+The it checks that it matches the given nullifiers hash.
 Additionally, the smart contract ensures that it has not previously seen this nullifiers hash.
 This way, double-signalling is impossible.

 ## 3. Signal

 **Public inputs:**

-- `signal_hash`: ...
+- `signalHash`: the hash of the user's signal.

 **Procedure:**

-The circuit hashes the signal hash and the external nullifier, and verifies this output against the given public key and signature.
-This ensures the authenticity of the signal and prevents front-running attacks.
+The circuit performs a dummy square to prevent tampering.